Home Configuring Neovim as Rust IDE

 rustup component add rust-analyzer

-As allways, I’ll part from my base configuration.
-This is my configuration for all, in all my computers, no matter the purpose.
+As always, I’ll start from my base configuration.
+This is my universal configuration, that I use across all my machines, regardless of the task

 ~/.config/nvim/init.vim: